stephanenicolas/boundbox/README.md

 ***

-With BoundBox, without changing anynthing to your activity's code, you can access its private fields, or methods.
+With BoundBox, without changing anything to your activity's code, you can access its private fields, or methods.

-Below, as soon as you write the statement : `@BoundBox(boundClass=MainActivity.class)`, the BoundBox annotation processor will generate the class `BoundBoxOfMainActivity` that you can use to access all inner fields, constructors and methods of `MainActivity`.
+In the test below, as soon as you write the statement : `@BoundBox(boundClass=MainActivity.class)`, the BoundBox annotation processor will generate the class `BoundBoxOfMainActivity` that you can use to access all inner fields, constructors and methods of `MainActivity`.

-An Android test is then as easy as :
+An Android test becomes as easy as :

 ```java
 @BoundBox(boundClass = MainActivity.class, maxSuperClass = Activity.class)